fkm-X3/Alloy-OS/README.md

 </p>

 > [!IMPORTANT]
-> Alloy-OS is being rewritten entirely in RUST (I FUCKING HATE C AND C++ (for there memory pointers when in projects like this)), Alloy-DE is also being rewritten in in rust (Iced + Smithay).
+> Alloy-OS is being rewritten entirely in RUST, Alloy-DE is also being rewritten in in rust (Iced + Smithay).
 This is all happening on the branch "Rust-Rewrite"

 ## Quick start